Zapfenkiller/USB-Userport/README.md

    start your application program.
 3. Adressable, supports more than just one USB-Userport attached to the computer.
-4. Open hardware, open software design to those who want to look under the hood.
+4. Open source design to those who want to look under the hood.
 5. 18 GPIO lines in total when using an off-the-shelf Sparkfun ProMicro.
 6. Exact usage can vary, every HW module of the micro can be used: